-Be sure you are working with the yarn supply from the skein and not the short tail.
+Be sure you are working with the yarn supply from the skein (also known as the working yarn) and not the short tail.
 We'll worry about what to do with that tail later.
 Hold that first slip knot stitch with the thumb of your left hand.

-Repeat the same process 12 more times.
-Each time you make a chain stitch, adjust your hands, so your thumb is close to the hook and still holding all of your chain stitches.
+After a few chain stitches, adjust your fingers , so your thumb stays close to the hook and still holding all of your chain stitches.

 I know you were probably counting as you made each chain stitch, but it is always a good idea to go back and check.
 In this part of the tutorial, I will show you how you can count each stitch.
 It is also a good habit to get into, as you will be counting more intricate designs as you progress.